 Instead of buying new storage units, consider repurposing furniture that you already have in your classroom.
-For example, you can use an old bookcase to store books and supplies, or turn an old cabinet into a storage unit for your teaching materials.
+For example, you can use an old bookcase to store supplies, or turn an old cabinet into a storage unit.
 This not only saves money, but also helps to reduce waste and promote sustainability.

 Use vertical space

 Maximize your storage space by using vertical space on the walls.
 This can be done by installing shelves, hanging baskets, or using a pegboard to store smaller items like pencils, markers, and other supplies.